pelmered/filament-money-field/README.md

 ### If you want to use the formatting mask on the `MoneyInput` component
 **This will auto format the input field as you type.**

+This is a bit experimental at the moment and is therefore disabled by default.
+Hopefully it will be improved in the future and enabled by default in the next major version.
+Please try it out and provide feedback.
 ```php
 MONEY_USE_INPUT_MASK=true // Defaults to false
 ```